 Anita's love of children and community is reflected in her writing for non-profit organizations.
 She has been published in the Ford Foundation Report, Plymouth Press, and Uncensored.
 She also published a literary blog, The Stoop, where she wrote about, among other things, her fascination with the literature of the American South.
 She is passionate about the arts, especially film and dance, which she writes about in her spare time; and the natural world, which she documents here.

-Anita lives on the border of Gowanus and Park Slope with her husband, two children, and dogs, Bess and Milo.
+Anita lives on the border of Gowanus and Park Slope with her husband and Carolina dog, Mr. Milo.